Your 18-year-old doesn’t exactly know how life looks like next? No worries – here’s 3 sample budgets for 18-year-olds to help.

 That’s why we’re starting with a sample budget for 18-year-olds for where they are right now.

-We first worked on their actual budget – what they were actually earning and spending right now.
-Then, we worked on a sample 18-year-old budget so that they could see what theirs COULD look like.
+We first worked on his actual budget – what he was actually earning and spending right now.
+Then, we worked on a sample 18-year-old budget so that he could see what his COULD look like.